MontiCore/EmbeddedMontiArc/generators/EMAM2MQTT/README.md

 ## Warning

-This generator is part of an composite generator and does not create an executable.
+This generator is part of an compoerersite generator and does not create an executable.
 Look at EMAM2Middleware if you want to generate one.

 ## Getting Started